eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-changenotifications.md

 filter=and(like(thingId,"org.eclipse.ditto:myThing*"),exists(features/lamp))
 ```

-A string match filter that needs URL encoding as the matched value contains characters that must be escaped.
+Only emit events when the attribute "manufacturer" was changed to starting with "ACME & Sons".
+The `&` must be escaped in that case:
 ```
-filter=gt(attributes/manufacturer,"ACME %26 Sons")
+filter=like(attributes/manufacturer,"ACME %26 Sons*")
 ```

 You get the idea of how mighty this becomes by utilizing Ditto's [RQL expressions](basic-rql.html).